lit/lit-element/docs/_guide/styles.md

 {:.alert .alert-info}
 <div>

-**Only use the `unsafeCSS` tag with trusted input.** To prevent LitElement-based components from evaluating potentially malicious code, the `css` tag only accepts literal strings. `unsafeCSS` circumvents this safeguard, so use it with caution.
+**Only use the `unsafeCSS` tag with trusted input.** To prevent LitElement-based components from evaluating potentially malicious code, the `css` tag only accepts literal strings and numbers. `unsafeCSS` circumvents this safeguard, so use it with caution.

 </div>

 ## Define scoped styles in the template

+We recommend using static styles for optimal performance.
+However, sometimes you may want to

 ### In a style element